-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Solid and suspended timber constructions overlaid with decorative finishes.
+Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Timber internal doors, some with glazed inserts.
 Wall and floor mounted kitchen units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are numerous fireplaces.
+Fireplaces have been removed within the past.

 Internal decorations Visually inspected.

-Generally papered/painted finishes.
-Cellars Visually inspected where there was a safe and purpose-built access.
-There is a cellar area accessed off an external lower wall hatch, at a gable wall.
+Papered/painted finishes.

+Cellars None.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.

-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
+Gas None evident or advised.
+However, this can be fully clarified, if necessary.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Where seen, plumberwork is generally of copper and PVC materials.
-The bathroom is fitted with a bath unit, wash hand basin and wc.
-The en-suite bathrooms are fitted with bath units, shower units, wash hand basins, and wc's.
-The wc apartment is fitted with a wash hand basin and wc unit only.
+Advised mains supply.
+Where visible, plumberwork is generally of copper and PVC materials.
+The shower rooms are generally fitted with wet room style showers, wash hand basins, and wcs.
+There is also a shower room with shower unit, wash hand basin and wc.
+The bathrooms are fitted with bath units, wash hand basins and wcs.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There are two gas fired central heating boilers located within the cellar area, as well as an associated metal cased water tank.
-There is also a supply of radiators.
+Oil fired heating system with a supply of mixed age radiators and an external oil tank.
+There are also, what appear to be, water heaters fitted to most associated apparatus internally.
+Nonetheless, full information in this regard should be fully clarified, prior to purchase.

-Drainage Drainage covers etc. were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed connected to the mains sewerage system.
+Assumed/advised connected to the mains sewage system.
+This should be clarified, however.